jonjamz/blaze-forms/README.md

 About
 -----

 Build production-ready, reactive forms in minutes.
-Turn simple templates into robust form components that work together transparently.
-Complex workflows can be achieved with just a few lines of code.
+Even complex workflows can be achieved with just a few lines of code.

 #### Facts

-* Low-complexity, flexible and reliable.
+* Low-complexity architecture.
-* Architecture restricted to fit within Meteor's standard Template API.
+* Easy development using template helpers and reusable components.
-* Development workflow centered around template helpers.
+* Works within Meteor's standard Template API, so things work as they should.
 * Validation handled using [SimpleSchemas](https://github.com/aldeed/meteor-simple-schema)--however, these are not required.

 #### Overview